jrhughes90/Fingerprint-Auth0-marketplace/pre-user-registration-action/installation_guide.md

 1. Create a new [Pre User Registration Action](https://auth0.com/docs/customize/actions/flows-and-triggers/pre-user-registration-flow) in Auth0.

 2. Use the example action script below in the Action to check for fraud on user sign-up.
-  > The script prevents malciious actors creating multiple accounts on the same browser/device by checking to see if the assigned `visitorId` is stored against another user account.
-In this example, the `visitorIds` are stored in `app_metadata` of the users profile (within the provided database) - The script calls the Auth0 Management API to query the `app_metadata` for an existing `visitorId`, if a user account is returned, the sign-up is rejected as an account already exists for this device/browser. ***However, this not recommended for production, ideally the `visitorId` should be stored in your own user store as it's own attribute which can be queried via your API***.
+  > The script prevents malicious actors creating multiple accounts on the same browser/device by checking to see if the assigned `visitorId` is stored against another user account.
+In this example, the `visitorIds` are stored in `app_metadata` of the users profile (within the provided database) - The script calls the Auth0 Management API to query the `app_metadata` for an existing `visitorId`, if a user account is returned, the sign-up is rejected as an account already exists for this device/browser. ***However, using `app_metadata` is not recommended for production, ideally the `visitorId` should be stored in your own user store as it's own attribute which can be queried via your API***.

-  > The script additionally checks the `visitorId` sent in the sign-up request matches the `visitorId` for the associated request using Fingerprint's Event API.
-In the same Event Identification response, the result of the smart signals are returned which are checked for additional indicators of fraud such as bot detection or browser tampering.
+  > The script additionally checks the `visitorId` sent in the sign-up request matches the `visitorId` for the associated request using Fingerprint's [Event API](https://dev.fingerprint.com/reference/getevent).
+In the same `Event Identification` response, the result of the [Smart Signals](https://dev.fingerprint.com/docs/smart-signals-overview) are returned which are checked for additional indicators of fraud such as bot detection.

 3. Ensure that you replace the placeholder parameter values for `region` and `api_key` in the action script below.
 You can store the Fingerprint `api_key` within the [Auth0 secret values](https://auth0.com/docs/customize/actions/write-your-first-action#add-a-secret).